 Kition (Greek Κίτιον, Latin Citium): important port and city-state in southern Cyprus (modern Larnaca).

 In the last quarter of the eighth century BCE, the Assyrian kings Šalmaneser V (r.726-722) and Sargon II (r.721-705) expanded their empire to the west, seizing control in the Phoenician cities.
-It would appear that Kition was from now on no longer dependent on its mother city Tyre, but was a direct subject of Assyria.
+It would appear that Kition was from now on no longer dependent on its mother city Tyre, but was a direct subject of Assyria, because an inscription by Sargon's son and successor Esarhaddon (r.680-669 BCE) mentions one "Damusi, king of Qarti-hadasti".note[Esarhaddon, Prism B, 3.]

-Still, the city ran its administration in the Phoenician language and - more importantly - foreign powers never had much influence on Cypriote affairs.
+The city continued to run its administration in the Phoenician language and - more importantly - foreign powers never had much influence on Cypriote affairs.
 Egyptian dominance during the reign of king Amasis (r.570-526) was just as short as Assyrian supremacy.
 The local kings usually managed to arrange their own affairs.
 If the Achaemenid Persians, who gained control in c.530 BCE, exercised their power for two centuries, this was only possible because they had found a way to do business with the Cypriote kings.

 Still, there were several revolts against Persian rule.
 After 499 BCE, several Cypriote city-states joined the Ionian Revolt, but the Persians repressed this insurrection and we find Cypriote ships in the fleet that supported the Persian king Xerxes when he tried to conquer Greece (the Persian War).
 In the mid-fifth century BCE, there was another unsuccessful rebellion, but Kition remained loyal to Persia.
 Not much later, we see that Kition controls two other cities, Idalion and Tamassos.